Cyanilux

 Save Graph

 While I haven’t explained the other parts of a graph yet, this is something that is a common problem for beginners so I’m mentioning it early.
-To save your Graph you must use the Save Asset button in the top left corner of the graph.
-Ctrl+S will not save the graph, it only saves the active scene you are working in.
+Remember to save your graph or changes won’t appear in Scene/Game View!

 When attempting to close the graph, it will also prompt you to save if unsaved changes have been made.